kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ### Step 1: Create a cluster with OIDC

 To configure IRSA, create or use an EKS cluster with an associated OpenID Provider (OIDC).
 Be sure to use a cluster name that has not previously been used to create the AWS vault permissions in this guide.
+For more information about creating an EKS cluster in AWS, see [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).

 1. Save the following details in environment variables.
    ```shell